Pros and Cons of Surgical Treatment of Spinal Stenosis.

 1. Relieve pain

 One of the main purposes of the surgery is to remove the thing that is causing compression of the nerves in the spine, giving more space for the spinal canal and the nerves within (this is called lumbar decompression surgery, or laminectomy).
-As a result, this will relieve the leg pain and in many cases will relieve the back pain, too.
+As a result, this will relieve leg pain and in many cases will relieve back pain, too.

-2. Minimally Invasive Surgery
+2. Minimally invasive surgery

 The surgery can be done via a minimally invasive spine surgery (MISS ) approach with more localized lesions for less severe stenosis and open approaches for more involved cases.
 The presence of instability, due to the removal of more than 50% of the facet joints or the underlying spondylolisthesis, usually requires stabilization with a fusion procedure (XLIF, TLIF, PLFI).
 Surgery for spinal stenosis is one of the most successful orthopedic procedures, with good to excellent results in the majority (>90%) of patients.
 Outcome studies demonstrate similar quality of life (QOL) scores following spinal decompression compared to total hip and knee arthroplasty as well as superior cost utility (QALY).